 - Physical and biological means :: Habitat and crop diversification, in situ conservation of local/indigenous seed and germplasm diversity, maintenance of natural enemies’ species diversity, increased carbon sequestration, improved water capture and retention, etc.

 - Socio-cultural and political means :: Diversification of farming systems and local economies; technical, legal and social support networks for small-scale farmers, rural communities and indigenous peoples that reduce socio-economic vulnerability and strengthen adaptive knowledge processes, etc.

 A good example is the ability of small-scale farmers using agroecological methods to withstand the adverse effects of Hurricane Mitch.
 In the aftermath of the hurricane, agroecologically managed plots in Guatemala, Honduras and Nicaragua retained more topsoil, field moisture and vegetation and suffered less erosion than conventionally-managed resource-extractive farms.
 Agroecological farmers also experienced lower economic losses as a result than conventional farmers.

 How to Really Feed the World

-According to the most comprehensive analysis of world agriculture to date, agroecological farming is our best hope for feeding a hungry world - especially under conditions of climate change.
+According to the most comprehensive analysis of world agriculture to date, agroecological farming is one of our best hopes for feeding a hungry world - especially under conditions of increasing social and environmental stress.
 The science behind this field of practice and investigation runs both deep and broad.